New York Ironweed close up

 It was fun and worth it.

-"horn dog" glyph beneath the arch
+"horn dog" glyph beneath the arch"basket" glyph beneath the arch

 John, Sharon & Kenny inspecting the arch site.